 Hallux Varus

-Hallux Varus deformity is described as medial deviation of the great toe of the foot.
+Hallux Varus deformity is a medial deviation of the great toe of the foot.
 It is mostly an iatrogenic deformity secondary to overcorrection of hallux valgus (2-17%), and it’s more commonly in women.

 Hallux Varus Causes